buqeye/cs_greedy_emulator/README.md

 This repository accompanies our [manuscript](https://arxiv.org/abs/2504.06092) (Phys.
 Rev. C in press).

-An independent implementation of the greedy algorithm can be found in [this](https://github.com/buqeye/cs_greedy_emulator_josh) repository, which also creates the illustration in [Figure 1](https://github.com/buqeye/cs_greedy_emulator_josh/blob/main/greedy-vs-pod-figure-image-generation.ipynb).
+An independent implementation of the greedy algorithm can be found in [this](https://github.com/buqeye/cs_greedy_emulator_josh) repository, which creates [Figure 1](https://github.com/buqeye/cs_greedy_emulator_josh/blob/main/greedy-vs-pod-figure-image-generation.ipynb) (illustration of the POD vs greedy algorithm) and [Figure 11](https://github.com/buqeye/cs_greedy_emulator_josh/blob/main/kohn_anomaly_visualization.ipynb) (illustration of Kohn anomaly removal).
+All other figures were created using this repository.

 **At a glance:**
 * Numerov method in matrix form (FOM solver)